 Nachi Falls is the most famous and the tallest waterfall in Japan, with a single uninterrupted drop.
 That single uninterrupted rush of water down to the earth is just full of grace, a real eye-catcher that never fails.

-This 133-meter (436 ft) tall and 13-meter (43 ft) wide waterfall in Japan will always inspire me to visit Japan over and over again.
+This 133-meter (436 ft) tall and 13-meter (43 ft) wide waterfall in Japan will always inspire me to visit Japan repeatedly.

 Years ago, they counted the cherry trees here, and the total count was 3000.
 I bet it is more than that now!
-Before you climb Mount Yoshino, you have to drop by Yoshino Town first, which I include in my list of beautiful countryside towns in Japan.
+Before climbing Mount Yoshino, you have to drop by Yoshino Town first, which I include in my list of beautiful countryside towns in Japan.

-I also explained in the list what things you can do while visiting Mount Yoshino.
+I also explained what things you can do while visiting Mount Yoshino on the list.
 So, don’t forget to check out that list! 🙂

 Location: Ukyo Ward, Kyoto, 616-0000, Japan